 How to apply for boat loans

-You can apply for boat loans by comparing with finder.com/nz.
-All you have to do is check out the comparison table on this page and look at the alternatives.
+You can apply for boat loans by first comparing your options with Finder.
+All you have to do is check out the comparison table on this page and look at the terms.
+Click on ‘More Info’ to read a review of the lender.
 Once you select an option that is right for you, click “Go to Site” to start the application process.

-To apply for a boat loan, you have to be 18 years or older.
-You may also need a good credit rating and be able to provide details about your current financial position, including bank statements or employment details.
-The application is usually straightforward to complete.
+To apply for a boat loan, you have to be 18 years or older and a New Zealand citizen or permanent resident.
+You will also need a good credit rating and be able to provide details about your current financial position, including bank statements or employment details.